 Historic Tenancies

 Hastoe has a number of residual tenancy types in its housing stock.
-We no longer use these tenancies for new properties.
+We no longer use these tenancies for any new allocations which includes mutual exchanges.

-- Assured Shorthold 12-month Mortgage Rescue Tenancies.
-On termination of the tenancy, the Executive Team will decide whether these properties will be sold on the open market or offered for rent on a further 12-month Assured Shorthold tenancy, dependent on market conditions.
-These tenancies will be subject to annual review to ensure that the current tenant is still in need of affordable housing before reissuing either a new AST, offering the property for purchase to the tenant or converting the tenancy to a lifetime assured tenancy.
+- Assured Shorthold 12 month Mortgage Rescue Tenancies.
+On termination of the tenancy, the Executive Team will decide whether these properties will be sold on the open market or offered for rent on a further 12 month Assured Shorthold tenancy (AST), dependent on market conditions.
+These tenancies will be subject to annual review to ensure that the current tenant is still in need of affordable housing before reissuing either a new AST, offering the property for purchase to the tenant or converting the tenancy to a lifetime assured

 - Rent to Homebuy.
 If the tenants of these properties vacate rather than purchase, we will sell the property as shared ownership.